hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

 2. What is the license under which the extension is distributed?

-   The extension is distributed under version 2.0 of the Mozilla Public License.
+   The extension is distributed under version 2.0 of the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/).

 3. Can you find a code repository for this extension?

-   Response here
+   Click [here](https://github.com/onlineconvert) for the desired code repository.
+Note that there are several repositories in different programming languages at the end of this link.

 4. Is the extension that you picked an open source project?